zerotacg/elpizo/docs/source/concepts.rst

 Region
 ~~~~~~
-Regions partition tiles and corners into large chunks (16x16 and 17x17,
-respectively), such that the client does not need to request each tile
+Regions partition tiles into large chunks (17x17), such that the client does not
-individually.
-The client can subscribe to receive messages from a single region
+need to request each tile individually.
+The client can subscribe to receive
-and discard the messages it doesn't need server-side, such that subscribing to
+messages from a single region and discard the messages it doesn't need
-regional message queues is not linear in proportion the number of tiles
+server-side, such that subscribing to regional message queues is not linear in
-occupying the viewport.
+proportion the number of tiles occupying the viewport.

 Additionally, regions may correspond to pre-rendered chunks of terrain.